kimmobrunfeldt/progressbar.js/README.md

         // Default: "#f4f4f4"
         trailColor: "#f4f4f4",

         // Fill color for the shape.
-If undefined, no fill.
+If null, no fill.
-        // Default: undefined
+        // Default: null
         fill: "rgba(0, 0, 0, 0.5)",

         // Duration for animation in milliseconds